INGREDIENT BRANDING. THE SECRET SAUCE FOR B2B SUCCESS

 What is Ingredient branding?

-The critical element for ingredient branding is the ability to generate demand with the end consumer.
+Indeed, the critical element for ingredient branding is the ability to generate demand with the end consumer.
 By doing this, it allows the ingredient brand to extract better pricing and better supply terms with the 'host' brand because without the ingredient brand the 'host' is more generic or fails to meet the quality benchmark of the category competitors.

 One of the reasons we love B2B marketing is this multi-layered challenge that B2B businesses face which requires real strategic and creative thinking not possible in many consumer markets.